tbrooks007/cuttlefish/README.md

 # cuttlefish
-Cuttlefish is a distributed neural network using tensor flow and docker,
+Cuttlefish is a distributed neural network using tensor flow and docker containers.